NHSDigital/dtos-service-insights/SmokeTests/dtos-service-insights-tests/README.md

 `ApplicationInsightsDatabaseConnectionString` : Your local SQL Server connection string `BlobStorageConnectionString` : For local development, use Azure Storage Emulator (UseDevelopmentStorage=true) or a connection string to your development storage account
-For local testing, keep IsCloudEnvironment set to false to avoid managed identity authentication

 ## Running Tests